Demonstration of Exponential Quantum Speedup with Constant-Depth Compiled Circuits for Simon's Problem: QPU specifications

 We performed our demonstrations using the $156$-qubit Boston device (\texttt{ibm\_boston}) on January 15, 2026, and the $120$-qubit Miami device (\texttt{ibm\_miami}) on January 16, 2026. \cref{tab:device-spec} summarizes the QPU specifications on the respective days of the experiments, reporting the minimum, mean, and maximum over the qubits and couplers used.
 This information is extracted from the \texttt{BackendProperties} object of the QPU recorded at the time the experiment was executed.
 A total of $15,000$ shots were collected for each demonstration on each QPU.

-On the Boston device, the maximum single-qubit gate error is reported as $100\%$, which is attributed to the $\sqrt{X}$ gates on qubits $85$ and $146$ at the time of the experiment.
-Despite this, the results reported in the main text include these two qubits.
-Excluding these two qubits from the experiment would restrict the results to $w = 1, 2, 3$ and reduce $n_{\max}$ by two.
+On the Boston device, the maximum reported single-qubit gate error is $100\%$, arising from the calibrated $\sqrt{X}$ error entries for qubits $85$ and $146$ at the time of the experiment.
+We retained these qubits in the main analysis because excluding them would restrict the accessible restricted-HW data to $w=1,2,3$ and would reduce $n_{\max}$ by two.
+The NTS results reported in the main text are computed from the observed circuit outputs, but the presence of these calibration outliers should be kept in mind when interpreting the Boston device-specification table.